saplo/saplo4matlab-2.0/README.txt

 Basically there is just one function that you need to know of.
 The function saploRequest takes 3 arguments.

 1) the Saplo API method you want to use.
-These are found on our <a href="http://developer.saplo.com">API documentation site</a>.
+These are found on ourAPI documentation site (http://developer.saplo.com).
 2) the parameters that the method takes.
 These are created as a struct.
 3) the access token that was created when authorizing with the API.
 If you don't provide a token the client handles it by it self (authorizing before making the request) but if you are creating a larger application with many calls after each other it's good to provide the token as a param, then no time is wasted on authorization.